Shy-Low-Sky/Shy-Low-Sky/README.md

 - 👋 Hi, I’m @Shy-Low-Sky
-- 👀 I’m interested in ...web development, game development, machine learning, etc.
+- 👀 I’m interested in ...web development, game development, data science, etc.
 - 🌱 I’m currently learning ...javascript and python.
-- 💞️ I’m looking to collaborate on ...might be awhile ,but anything to up programming skills.
+- 💞️ ...might be awhile ,but anything to up programming skills.
 - 📫 How to reach me ...stephenclarkepf@gmail.com

 <!---